 What food can I eat during orthodontic treatment?

 It is often necessary for the patient to change their diet during treatment with braces.
 You should avoid all foods that are hard, even foods that dissolve in the mouth.
 Avoid sticky foods and foods that require tearing with the teeth.
 Soda should be avoided as well.
-Examples of foods that should be avoided include gum, hard candy, sticky candy, popcorn, ice, thick tortilla chips, nuts, hard breads and pizza crusts that require tearing with the teeth, and chewable vitamins.
+Examples of foods that should be avoided include gum, hard candy, sticky candy, popcorn, ice, thick tortilla chips, nuts, hard breads, and pizza crusts that require tearing with the teeth and chewable vitamins.

-On the other hand, you can still enjoy foods like chocolate, dairy products, soft breads and tortillas, pasta, meat and poultry, seafood, vegetables, fruits, ice cream, and marshmallows.
+On the other hand, you can still enjoy foods like chocolate, dairy products, soft bread and tortillas, pasta, meat and poultry, seafood, vegetables, fruits, ice cream, and marshmallows.
 If the food is soft and easy to chew, but not hard and crunchy (raw vegetables in small bite-size pieces are an exception to this rule) you can probably eat it.

 What can I do to prepare for treatment?